l-bowman/nvim/README.md

 **My config for Nvim using native LSP with some sane defaults and settings**, mainly aimed at web development but ready to go with Python, Rust, Golang, Deno and Lua.

-Uses the latest 0.8+ Neovim
+Uses nightly release of Neovim

 ## Clone the repository into ~/.config/nvim